Ottoman destroyer Taşoz: Design

 The ship was powered by two vertical triple-expansion steam engines, fed by steam from two water-tube boilers built by SA Chantiers et Ateliers de la Gironde.
 The engines had 5950 ihp and could accelerate the ship to 28 kn in 1907.
-The ship's speed dropped to 20 kn in 1912 and 17 kn in 1915.
+Due to maintenance problems which were widespread throughout the Navy, the ship's speed dropped to 20 kn in 1912 and 17 kn in 1915.
 The ship could carry 60 tons of coal.

 As built, the ship carried one Canon de 65 mm Modèle 1891 naval gun, six QF 3-pounder Hotchkiss guns and two 450 mm torpedo tubes.

 Construction and purchase

 At the turn of the 20th century, during a program to strengthen the Ottoman Navy, large quantities of cannons, ammunition and supplies were ordered from Krupp in 1904.
 In order to maintain diplomatic and financial balance, the Ottoman government decided to place subsequent orders with France.
 For this purpose, four Sultanhisar-class torpedo boats were ordered from Schneider-Creusot to meet the needs of the navy.
 As this small order was not sufficient for the French, the 200-ton Refahiye-class gunboats and the 420-ton Marmaris were also ordered.
 During negotiations in 1906, the French convinced the Ottoman government to purchase four more destroyers, which were ordered on 22 January 1906.
 Based on the French Durandal-class destroyers, Samsun, Yarhisar and Basra were built by Forges et Chantiers de la Gironde, while Taşoz was built by Schneider et Cie.